owulveryck/blog/content/post/cctv-inception-tensorflow.md

 #### Performances

 Inception is very good.
-But it requires a descent CPU (or even better a GPU).
+But it requires a decent CPU (or even better a GPU).
 I could use another model called [MobileNet](https://github.com/tensorflow/models/blob/master/slim/nets/mobilenet_v1.md) which is a _low latency, low power_ model.
-It has been [opensourced](https://research.googleblog.com/2017/06/mobilenets-open-source-models-for.html) in june 2017.
+It has been [opensourced](https://research.googleblog.com/2017/06/mobilenets-open-source-models-for.html) in June 2017.
 The tensorflow team has added the ability to retrain it the same way inception is (by retraining the last layer).
 It's worth a look.

 ### Detecting only the family
-As I explained in the begining of the post, I want this system to trigger only if it detects someone that is not part of the family.
+As I explained in the beginning of the post, I want this system to trigger only if it detects someone that is not part of the family.
 To do that I need to train the neuron network to classify classes such as:

 * people
 * me
 * my wife
 * kid1
 * kid2

 To do so, I need training sets (labeled pictures) of my family.
-The best way to get it, is to write a "memory cortex" to use it with my [cortical](https://github.com/owulveryck/cortical) project as explained in my previous post: [Chrome, the eye of the cloud - Computer vision with deep learning and only 2Gb of RAM](https://blog.owulveryck.info/2017/05/16/chrome-the-eye-of-the-cloud---computer-vision-with-deep-learning-and-only-2gb-of-ram.html).
+The best way to get it is to write a "memory cortex" to use it with my [cortical](https://github.com/owulveryck/cortical) project as explained in my previous post: [Chrome, the eye of the cloud - Computer vision with deep learning and only 2Gb of RAM](https://blog.owulveryck.info/2017/05/16/chrome-the-eye-of-the-cloud---computer-vision-with-deep-learning-and-only-2gb-of-ram.html).